Applications intro/overview

 OnionMail send all headers to the application and wait for end of stream.

-All text output (STDOUT) will readed as headers and the body of the message, then will send to the sender.
+All text output (STDOUT) will readed as headers and the body of the message, then will send to the sender.- Application Mode:

 OnionMail send all headers to the application and wait a line to get the return status.